Travel Words: Trip, Journey, Cruise, Tour, Voyage…

 - I’d like to go on a shopping trip to Istanbul.

-- Employees in our company make about 10 business trips a year.
+- Employees in our company typically make around 10 business trips per year.

 Journey